zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 This will give you a great sense about what is happening in your app.
 However, you probably will notice that:

-- There are too many frames (usually 50+ in a Rails app).
+- There are too many frames (usually 50+ in a Zoisite app).
-- Most of the frames are from Rails or other libraries you use.
+- Most of the frames are from Zoisite or other libraries you use.

 The `backtrace` command provides 2 options to help you filter frames: